olivertzeng/homework/cat/fiction/story.md

     if I am willing to assist you two if I see them.
 I accepted this offer because I'm curious about what life will be in the 21th century."
 "You seem to be an expert to everything!
 Mind if I get to know who you are?"
 I asked.
 "My name is Leonardo da Vinci, who makes many kind of sculptures, devotes in science, loves drawing, and mostly addicted to inventing new kinds of machines to make people's lives easier or increase productivity in everyday tasks."
 We were interested to what life is like during the Renaissance.
 "What do you do in your free time?"
 "I stream on Twitch!"
 "I watch videos on YouTube!" we shared modern technology like phones to him, as a return he introduced to the technology that he made by himself.
-Both of the generations enjoyed every moment we met with Da Vinci, it was a great time.
+Both of the generations enjoyed every moment we met with Davinci, it was a great time.

     My stomach started to grumble.
 "I'm hungry" I argued.
-"Let's go to lunch!"
-Da Vinci suggested.
+"Let's go have lunch!"
+Davinci suggested.
 He took us to a local restaurant that's not to far away from our place.
-It seems that that restaurant is one of Da Vinci's favorite omakase.
+It seems that that restaurant is one of Davinci's favorite omakase.
 "Three people please!"
 After some time the waiter handed on the first dish.
 No wonder it's the food from the ancient I thought.
 "This is risotto, one of Italian's pride.
 It's mainly rice mixed with butter, alcohol, and onions.
 It mostly comes with meat as well."
-Da Vinci introduced.
+Davinci introduced.
 After some time we eventually finished the meal.
-I asked Da Vinci if he wants to take a picture with us before we go
+Just right I want to take a picture with Davinci, I found my phone missing.
+"Hey Davinci, what's the last time you've seen my phone?"
+"Silly boy, didn't you notic that your current clothes looks a bit different from what you've worn before?
+That's because your teacher told me that only the person him or herself will be transported, after arriving the destination the transported person will automatically be wearing local clothes from the destination.
+In other words, phones doesn't exist here."

+	"Have you finished your assignment?"
+A weird voice shown up out of nowhere.
+Just right when I thought that I could finally go back to the present world I heard "Oui!
+Wright!
+Have you finished your report about the Renaissance?
+You've been sleeping in class for a while."